Son of Manjeet Singh

 Son of Manjeet Singh is a 2018 Indian-Punjabi film directed by Vikram Grover.
 The film is co-produced by K9 Films and Seven Color Motion Pictures and stars Gurpreet Ghuggi, Karamjit Anmol, Japji Khaira, B.N.
 Sharma, Harby Sangha and Malkit Rouni in pivotal roles.
+It is a remake of 2010 Marathi film Shikshanachya Aaicha Gho!.

-Film plot loosely based on Marathi film Shikshanachya Aaicha Gho.
 The film is produced by comedian Kapil Sharma and Sumeet Singh and was released on 12 October 2018.

 Plot

-An undefined relationship between father and son of love and dreams that goes beyond all boundaries of struggles to meet the demand of generation gap.
+An undefined relationship between father and son of love and dreams goes beyond all boundaries of struggles to meet the demand of generation gap.